 The new Honor Magic V is one of the best foldable smartphones in 2022 thanks to all the interesting quirks and features the device features including its powerful 7.9-inch OLED panel, its blazing-fast 4nm Snapdragon 8 Gen 1 chipset, and 12GB of RAM.

-The Honor Magic V is certainly in the league of its own in terms of design and features.
+The Honor Magic V is certainly in a league of its own in terms of design and features.
 It’s also a practical device that can serve content creators and business-minded individuals who want a device that can multitask effectively.

 While Honor isn’t making its own stylus pen and the Magic V doesn’t support any, you can do much more with the device better still.
 The integration of the Magic UI 6 based on Android 12 OS is another big breakthrough that puts the Honor Magic V at the forefront in the foldable smartphone market which brings me to the last point which is competitiveness.